OpenStorageNetwork/openstoragenetwork.github.io/content/docs/allocations.md

 {{< /callout >}}

-## Prepare for your ACCESS-CI allocation request
+## Prepare for your ACCESS allocation request

 {{< callout tip >}}
 If you're not familiar with the ACCESS process or